augustohp/phark/README.md

 [PEAR][1] is a complicated beast, with a lot of legacy.
 Aside from the rough port to PHP5.3 and bulky codebase, PEAR still doesn't allow for multiple versions of a package to be installed side-by-side, or for per-project installations.

-Phark can install PEAR packages, so you can have the best of both worlds.
+What's worse is how hard it is to contribute a PEAR package.
+Phark allows anyone to submit packages for instant consumption by other developers.
+If you really want you can even consume PEAR packages via this mechanism.

 References and Reading
 ----------------------